Trading Partner Portal: Japan

 U.S.-Japan Trade Agreement

-On September 25, President Trump and Japanese Prime Minister Shinzo Abe announced on the margins of the United Nations General Assembly meetings in New York that the United States and Japan have agreed to a partial trade deal that will reduce or eliminate Japanese tariffs on U.S. agricultural products as well as U.S. tariffs on some industrial goods.
+The process of this agreement began on September 25, 2019, when then-president Trump and the former Japanese Prime Minister Shinzo Abe announced on the margins of the United Nations General Assembly meetings in New York, that the United States and Japan have agreed to a partial trade deal.
+This deal was set to reduce or eliminate Japanese tariffs on U.S. agricultural products as well as U.S. tariffs on some industrial goods.
 A separate agreement establishes high-standard digital trade rules said to be similar to those in the USMCA.

 Joint Statement of the United States and Japan